kvsankar/chandrayaan3/README.md

 * Jon D. Giorgini for helping with the JPL/HORIZONS interface and data.
   He was very responsive whenever I mailed him my queries.
+  He has been of great help since 2013 for the Mars Orbiter Mission until now for the Chandrayaan 2 mission.

+* Members of the Bangalore Astronomy Society (http://bas.org.in/) for their valuable feedback

+* Members of the Reddit r/isro (https://www.reddit.com/r/ISRO/) community for their valuable feedback

 ## Future work